 - Software Development

 The library has even more to offer.
 Just like the degree and continuing education programs at Lucerne University of Applied Sciences and Arts, the library is designed to be interdisciplinary.
 The holdings at Zug-Rotkreuz Campus include literature on the interfaces between information technology and economy, to

 - National and International Law.

 What's more, the library holds guide books on student life and academic writing.

 A selection of fiction and non-fiction books concerning IT, technology and business completes the library's holdings.
-You can also borrow DVDs, Blue-rays and video games on the same subjects.
+You can also borrow DVDs, Blu-ray Discs and video games on the same subjects.

 The library's holdings are classified using the Regensburg Library Classification Scheme (RVK).